Desert Hearts

 FYI: Donna Deitch is a lesbian filmmaker.

 Jane Rule (1931- 2007) was a well-known lesbian writer whose novel “Desert of the Heart” was published 5 years before homosexuality was decriminalized in Canada.
-The author was also the subject of the 1995 documentary Fiction and Other Truths: A Film About Jane Rule.
+Rule was also the subject of a 1995 documentary entitled Fiction and Other Truths: A Film About Jane Rule.

 Audra Lindley (Frances) died in 1997 at 79 years of age of complications from leukemia.